 Managing multiple clients requires tons of mental strength, focus, and the ability to prioritize work.
-If it sounds familiar and you’re wondering how to organize and keep track of multiple projects at work, here are 10 useful tips to help you with juggling multiple tasks, projects, deliverables, stakeholders, schedules, and more.
+If it sounds familiar and you’re wondering how to organize multiple projects and keep track of them, here are 10 useful tips to help you with juggling multiple tasks, projects, deliverables, stakeholders, schedules, and more.

 1. Manage all projects in the same place